ericrommel/python_test_automation_book/weeks/week04/week04.md

 test.teardown() # Output: Cleaning up the test
 ```

+**Note:** What is a `Mixin`?
+A `mixin` is a type of class that provides methods to other classes but is not considered a base class on its own. `Mixins` are typically used **"to include"** functionality to classes through inheritance, allowing for code reuse without creating a rigid class hierarchy.
+They are designed to be combined with other classes to enhance their capabilities.
+This approach promotes a modular design where functionalities can be shared across multiple classes.
+For more information about `mixins`, you can refer to [Mixin on Wikipedia](https://en.wikipedia.org/wiki/Mixin).

 You can use the `mro()` method to check the method resolution order.

 ### Example